lamps-wg/cmcbis/draft-ietf-lamps-rfc5273bis.md

 # HTTP/HTTPS-Based Protocol

 This section describes the conventions for use of HTTP {{HTTP}} as a data transfer protocol.
-Consult [HTTP-IMP] for additional information.
+Consult {{HTTP-IMP}} for additional information.
 In most circumstances, the use of HTTP over TLS {{HTTP}} provides any necessary content protection from eavesdroppers.